IBM/zopeneditor-about/README.md

 To interact with z/OS, this extension also automatically co-installs the [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe) VS Code Extension.
 This extension can be used to edit COBOL, PL/I, HLASM, REXX, and JCL files opened on z/OS MVS™ and USS using the Zowe extension's Data Sets and USS views.
 It can even run JCL jobs via right-click and let's you download and browse job spool files.

-IBM Z Open Editor v4 and beyond introduced advanced capabilities that go beyond program editing!
-While the core Z Open Editor continues to provide full language support for COBOL, PL/I, REXX, and HLASM for free, this release adds capabilities for enterprise-level development use cases that go beyond program editing.
-These are at the moment
+IBM Z Open Editor v4 and beyond introduced advanced features that go beyond program editing!
+While the core Z Open Editor continues to provide full language support for COBOL, PL/I, REXX, JCL and HLASM for free, the advanced features add enterprise-level development capabilities that go beyond program editing.

-1. the 3270 Remote Connection Emulator,
-2. IBM ZCodeScan COBOL linting,
-3. the z/OS Resources Table, which is a Web view built on top of Zowe Explorer that displays data sets, UNIX files and jobs in a sortable table,
-4. the Data Elements view, which is another sortable table for COBOL or PL/I program symbols,
-5. preprocessor support for COBOL and PL/I,
-6. custom macros support for HLASM,
-7. the IBM Dependency-Based Build user build VS Code Problems view integration,
-8. Language detection for data set members,
-9. Control flow diagrams for COBOL,
-10. Z Open Editor agent mode Model Context Protocol server.
+You can purchase the required licenses through [IBM Developer for z/OS Enterprise Edition](https://www.ibm.com/products/developer-for-zos), [IBM Developer for z/OS Select](https://www.ibm.com/support/pages/ibm-developer-zos-select100), or [IBM Application Delivery Foundation for z/OS](https://www.ibm.com/products/app-delivery-foundation-for-zos).

-All users get a 90-day evaluation trial for these advanced capabilities.
-After that, the advanced capabilities will require an IBM Developer for z/OS Enterprise Edition license.
-IDzEE customers can unlock the features by using RSE API or separately distributed activation kits.
-For more information, see our [Documentation](https://ibm.github.io/zopeneditor-about/Docs/advanced_overview.html).
+All new users of Z Open Editor receive a 90-day evaluation trial for all the advanced capabilities.
+After the trial period, these capabilities require activation through either an RSE API server connection or imported activation kits, as described in [Activating advanced capabilities](./advanced_activation.md).
+Only the following features documented in this section require such a license.

+For IBM Developer for z/OS Select customers the advanced features available are

+1. [Remote Connection Emulator](./advanced_rce.md): Open a 3270 emulator hosted on the RSE API server by right-clicking a Zowe Explorer RSE API profile.
+The emulator opens in either a VS Code panel or an external browser, depending on your preference.
+1. [z/OS Resources table](./advanced_resource_table.md): An all-new, feature-rich view that extends Zowe Explorer with a sortable table.
+Gain insights into your jobs, data sets, and UNIX files by listing, filtering, and sorting on many available properties.
+1. [Data Elements view](./advanced_data_elements_view.md): Use this view to display information about the data elements in a COBOL or PL/I program, including those from copybooks and include files, in a table that can be sorted and filtered.
+1. [Program Control Flow Browser](./advanced_control_flow.md): Use this view to display the control flow of a COBOL or PL/I program in an interactive graph.
+1. Data flow graph browser for COBOL: Display the data flow of a data element in a COBOL program in an interactive graph.
+You can use this feature to examine how a data element is populated, modified, or written elsewhere.
+1. [Preprocessor support for COBOL and PL/I](./advanced_preprocessor.md): Run a preprocessor either on a local workstation or remotely on z/OS, driven by a new ZAPP profile type.
+Continue to edit with full syntax checks except for the preprocessor statements, and automatically rerun the preprocessor each time you save.
+Compare the preprocessor generated code with the code side-by-side.
+1. [HLASM macros support](./advanced_custom_macros.md): Use custom macro resolution in HLASM programs with references to macros in local files.
+The HLASM editor provides hovers, document links, go to definition, and code completion for macros.
+This feature supports one or more macro declarations per include file by pre-scanning macro files, provided they are found in local ZAPP property groups.
+1. [Language Detection for data set members](./advanced_language_detection.md): Use Zowe Explorer with RSE API profiles to detect the programming language of a data set member opened in the editor.

+IBM Developer for z/OS Enterprise Edition or IBM Application Delivery Foundation for z/OS customers can use in addition to the features above also

+1. [IBM ZCodeScan](./advanced_zcodescan.md): Helps developers scan COBOL program files for best practice violations and security vulnerabilities, and it presents the results in a linter-like format.
+1. [Dependency Based user build and advanced error reporting](./advanced_problems_view.md): Run a build of COBOL, PL/I, HLASM programs on a remote z/OS system through a right-click in Z Open Editor.
+Review informational, warning, or error messages issued by the compiler directly in the VS Code Problems view.
+Z Open Editor automatically downloads the build logs, parses them, and presents the messages in the Problems view with descriptions and error codes.
+Then navigate to warnings and errors in the code using a mouse, click in the Problems view to identify and resolve issues, and then rerun the build.
+1. [Agent Mode](./advanced_agent_mode.md): Utilize Z Open Editor's MCP (Model Context Protocol) server in an Agent-based AI Chat panel in VS Code, providing it with context and data from your z/OS data sets, files, and jobs through Zowe APIs, as well as Z Open Editor configuration files for troubleshooting your setup.

 ## Table of contents